muqiuq/mikrotikstuff/README.md

 This repository contains MikroTik configurations and scripts I've used over the years.

-The collection is not yet completed.
+Work in progress...

-# Notes
+# Miscellaneous
  - [TV7](notes/TV7.md)

 # More Stuff